 I love the classic colors of Zoila’s designs, so I focused on orange and black to represent the “trick” and the “treat.”
 I divided my buffet into an orange side and a black side.
 The backdrop I made by covering two peg boards with a 1½ yards each of orange and black fabric.
 (Just use packing tape, and stretch the fabric tight over the boards.)
 I attached the trick or treat banner to the backdrop with Glue Dots.

 I found the stockings by Designs by Nancy on Etsy.
 How great is the idea of a Halloween stocking?!
 They are attached with Command Strip hooks.

 In keeping with our theme, one stocking was filled with Halloween treats from the dollar store and the other was stuffed with paper – our trick stocking.
 Of course, I made Grace share the treat stocking with Meg, so both girls got tricked a little bit!

-Overturned bowls from Dollar Tree serve as cupcake stands.
 Last year’s candy pails became serving pieces.
-Just cut floral foam to fit and then top the foam with black scrapbook paper cut to fit.
+Just cut floral foam to fit the pail and then top the foam with black scrapbook paper cut to fit.
 The foam does a great job of supporting the push-up pops.